Updated: Sep 1

 Reaching out to applications with disabilities and encouraging them to apply will show your applicant pool, and your current employees, that you value each individual in your organization, regardless of ability status.
-Including people with disabilities in training and mentoring programs can also improve representation and inclusion.
+Including people with disabilities in job training and mentoring programs can also improve representation and inclusion.
 Flexible work schedules, and allowing employees to continue to work from home even after the pandemic, can reduce work-related stress while simultaneously supporting those with disabilities.

-Studies show that implementing accommodations, most frequently updating equipment and offering flexible work schedules, can have tangible and positive benefits.
+Studies show that implementing accessibility accommodations, most frequently updating equipment and offering flexible work schedules, can have tangible and positive benefits.
 As a result of these accommodations:

 Team-members rated interactions with coworkers more positively